 II.
-METHODOLOGY FOR ESTABLISHING WATER QUALITY STANDARDS Water quality objectives are numerical or narrative.
-Numerical and narrative water quality objectives define the upper concentration or other limits that the Rincon Band considers protective of beneficial uses.
-The water quality objectives have been r4eviewed and approved by U.S. EWPA as part of the QAPP for water quality.
+METHODOLOGY FOR ESTABLISHING WATER QUALITY STANDARDS

+Water quality objectives are numerical or narrative.
+Numerical use both numeric and narrative criteria.
+The numeric water quality objectives define the upper concentration or other limits that the Rincon Band considers protective of beneficial uses.
+The water quality objectives have been r4eviewed_reviewed and approved by U.S. EWPAEPA as part of the QAPP for water quality.

 The general methodology used in establishing water quality objectives involves, first, designating beneficial water uses; second, selecting and quantifying the water quality parameters necessary to protect the most vulnerable (sensitive) beneficial uses; and third, a narrative description of physical characteristics that should or should not be present.
-To comply with the Antidegradation Policy (see below), water quality objectives may be established at levels better than that necessary to protect the most vulnerable beneficial use.
+To comply with the